We Need to Save Wetlands

 Wetlands act like filtering sponges in our ecosystem.
 They temporarily hold back and then slowly release surges in rainfall, to help manage flooding.
 And they capture and store carbon, which reduces atmospheric greenhouse gases.

 Wisconsin has already lost 50% of its original wetlands, and we can’t afford to lose more.
-Groundswell helps protect wetland.
+Groundswell helps protect wetlands.
 One of our conservation successes is 84 acres of wetlands along Six-Mile Creek, that continues to reduce flooding in Waunakee and keep Lake Mendota cleaner by naturally filtering the creek water that runs into it.
 Click the Story tab to learn more about the Six-Mile Creek wetland.

 Patience Pays Off